Bill Roemer: Law enforcement symbolism legislation

 In 2023, Roemer voted for Ohio House Bill 100 (135th GA), which prohibits landlords, condominium associations, and homeowners’ associations from banning the display of the "thin blue line" flag.
 Supporters, including law enforcement groups, have described the flag as a tribute to police service and sacrifice.
 Critics argue that the flag has also become associated with division and extremist politics, noting its use during the January 6 Capitol attack and its adoption by some white supremacist groups.
 The legislation was part of a wider debate in Ohio, where civil liberties groups such as the ACLU argued that HB 100 created special protections for one symbol and raised First Amendment concerns.
 Local outlets also reported on lawmakers’ efforts to advance bills expanding protections for the display of the flag in residential communities.

 Bathroom and facility access legislation

 Roemer voted in favor of Ohio House Bill 68, which bans gender-affirming medical care for minors and restricts transgender girls from participating in female school sports.
-Although the bill was initially vetoed by Governor DeWine in December 2023, the Ohio General Assembly overrode the veto in January 2024.
+The bill was vetoed by Governor Mike DeWine in December 2023 and subsequently enacted after the Ohio General Assembly overrode the veto in January 2024.